 The only problem was the lack of Dolby Vision support, but Sony corrected that mistake for the newer UBP-X800M2, making it a high-octane option that needs to be in any serious home theater setup.
 You'll pay handsomely for the upgraded fidelity, but it's worth the peace of mind knowing your UHD Blu-ray collection will always look and sound its best.

-With the aforementioned DSEE HX support, the Sony UBP-X800M2 is the best option for those who like to pipe a lot of music through their home theater system.
-The Blu-ray player neatly unpacks compressed audio formats like MP3 and FLAC, among others, to deliver hi-fi sound that’s far more abstract than others are capable of.
-It almost makes us forget that Oppo’s UDP-203 ever existed.
-Almost.
+With the aforementioned DSEE HX support, the deliver hi-fi sound that's far more abstract than others are capable of.
+It almost makes us forget that Oppo's UDP-203 ever existed.
+Almost.is the best option for those who like to pipe a lot of music through their home theater system.
+The Blu-ray player neatly unpacks compressed audio formats like MP3 and FLAC, among others, to

 The best budget Ultra HD player

-While there may be two major 4K gaming consoles on the market, only one of them can boast 4K Blu-ray capabilities, and that’s the Xbox One family.
-The Xbox One X is the quintessential all-in-one box that can take over a living room.
+The Xbox Series X is the quintessential all-in-one box that can take over a living room.
 You can play video games at resolutions up to 4K with HDR10 for lifelike color, and then grab some popcorn to wind down and watch your favorite movies in stunning detail.

-You might think that a gaming console would skimp on connections, but the One X features three USB 3.0 ports, 5GHz WiFi, an Ethernet port, S/PDIF ports, and two HDMI ports, though the HDMI-in port is simply a passthrough meant for cable or satellite set-top boxes.
+You might think that a gaming console would skimp on connections, but the Series X features three USB 3.0 ports, 5GHz wi-fi, an Ethernet port, S/PDIF ports, and a single HDMI 2.1 port.

-While we consider it perverse not to pair your beautiful 4K TV with a console that takes full advantage of it, you may also want to consider the Xbox One S. It only offers ordinary 1080p gaming, but it has all the same Blu-ray capabilities as the Xbox One X at a much more comfortable price point.
+While we consider it perverse not to pair your beautiful 4K TV with a console that takes full advantage of it, you may also want to check out the PS5.
+A competitor to the Xbox Series X, the PS5 features a built-in 4K Blu-ray drive, along with impressive hardware specs, speedy performance, and gorgeous next-gen graphics.